reflectoring/reflectoring.github.io/_posts/2019-02-03-spring-boot-data-jpa-test.md

 ```

 **Similar to inferred queries, we get a validity check for those
 JPQL queries for free**.
-If we use Hibernate as our JPA provider,
+Using Hibernate as our JPA provider,
-we'll get a `QuerySyntaxException` on startup if we have an error in the
+we'll get a `QuerySyntaxException` on startup if it found an
-query:
+invalid query:

 ```
 org.hibernate.hql.internal.ast.QuerySyntaxException: